tomhiskey/tom-personal-site-jekyll/portfolio/taking-care-internal-tools-farewill.md

 I brought elements of the project to our design crit every week for about 2 months.
 They said they loved seeing it progress – I wonder if, really, they were sick of it… ;) Our crits are such a helpful way to unblock problems and nudge things forward.

+### Outcomes

+Before the project, we benchmarked the system usability score at 66.
+One of our goals was to reach a score of 70.
+We achieved this, reaching a score of 72 at the end of September, a few weeks after launch.
+(The [system usability scale](https://www.usability.gov/how-to-and-tools/methods/system-usability-scale.html) is one way of measuring the usability of a product.)

+A second goal was to ensure that all new cases were run through Backstage (none on Trello) by the end of September.
+We achieved this on 10 October.

+We measured the average time from the initial fact find call to referral to our legal partners (a key metric for us and customers).
+Before the project it was 19 days.
+After the project, it was 6.1 days!

-### Outcomes + Reflections
+###  Reflections

-As of September 2020 the project is still ongoing – I’ll update this bit soon!

-*I have one reflection already – that no amount of user testing with wireframes can replicate running real life cases through an active system.*
+For internal tooling, no amount of user testing with wireframes can replicate observing users running real cases, with real data.

 [Next project →](/portfolio/gathering-info-person-died-farewill)